dcoeurjo/displayPTS/README.md

 Each scalar columns will be considered as a `ScalarQuantity` in polyscope. `--vectorCols 5` means that columns 5 6 and 7 defines a vector quantity.

-Note that  you can display multiple files:
+Note that  you can display several pointsets:
 ```
 ./diplayPTS  -i data1.pts data2.pts --vectorCols 5
 ```